47degrees/arrow-slides/processed-slides/arrow-meta.md

 A long time ago in a galaxy far, far away, Arrow was born.

-Who of you are using Arrow?
+Who of you are familiar with Arrow?

 Great!

-For those who don't know Arrow, it's the functional companion of the Kotlin standard library.
+For those who are not familiar with Arrow, it's the functional companion of the Kotlin standard library.

+Though it's not necessary to be familiar with Arrow for this talk.

 ---

-## Title slide

 ![](css/images/functional-companions.jpg)